jbechar/Reggie-s-Linear-Regression/README.md

 In this project, you’ll combine your knowledge of loops, lists, and arithmetic to create a function that will find a line of best fit when given a set of data.

-Click on the JPYNB file to see the code in action?
+Click on the JPYNB file to see the code in action!